 You may hear the difference in sound quality if you listen back on decent-quality studio monitors or professional headphones, but will your audience hear the difference?
 In most cases, I don’t think so.

 You see.
 Most people will watch or listen to your streams either on a desktop computer or mobile device.
-In fact, over 70% of YouTube viewsOpens in a new tab. are now via YouTube’s mobile app.
+In fact, over 70% of YouTube views are now via YouTube’s mobile app.
 For most people, neither option comes with great speakers.

 Most computer speakers produce poor-quality sound.
 I’ve even had clients complain about my properly mastered audio because, and I quote, “the sound makes the computer speaker buzz”.
 Come on, do you really expect a 3-inch speaker to reproduce good audio?